Hendy/umbraco-look/README.md

 To configure the indexing behaviour there are static methods on the `LookService` class where (optional) custom indexers can be specified.

-Each custom indexer is supplied with the IPublishedContent representation of the content, media or member being indexed, together with the name of the Examine index being operated upon.
+Each custom indexer is supplied with an IndexingContext model which contains details as to the IPublishedContent representation of the content, media or member being indexed, together with the name of the Examine index being operated upon.

 ```csharp
 using Our.Umbraco.Look.Services;